mhtajan/ivanti-csv-xsls-import/README.md

 ## Configuration

-You can customize the behavior of the application by editing the `config.js` file.
-Here are some key configuration options:
+You can customize the behavior of the application by adjusting the values in the `.env` file.
+Here are some key environment variables you can set:

-- `apiEndpoint`: The URL of your Ivanti API endpoint.
+- `SO_URI`: The URL of your Ivanti API endpoint.
-- `authMethod`: The authentication method to use (e.g., API key, OAuth).
-- `apiKey`: Your API key if using API key authentication.
+- `APIKEY`: Your API key for authentication.
-- `oauthCredentials`: OAuth credentials if using OAuth authentication.
-- `importJobs`: Configure the import jobs, including source files, field mappings, and schedules.
-- ...

-## License

-This application is open-source and distributed under the MIT License.
-See [LICENSE](LICENSE) for more information.

 ```